kallaway/100-days-of-code/r1-log.md

 ### R1D36 - August 13th, 2018

 Implemented test cases for three classes, hope to start working on the final project tomorrow.

+### R1D37-38 - August 20th, 2018

+Finally reaching end of course 2, for the past few days have not been feeling really in the mood for coding but looks like we're back on track, solved a problem which I had been stuck on for days.